How Cultured Chicken is Made

 Are they all required?
 Not necessarily all four — formulations vary.
 But you typically need at least FGF-2 (for proliferation) and something to trigger differentiation (TGF-β or similar).
 The exact cocktail depends on cell type and process.

-Usage: Typically 10-100 ng/mL of each factor, refreshed as media is changed.
+Usage: typically 10-100 ng/mL of each factor, refreshed as media is changed.

-Factor Function Research Price Production Target Source
+Factor Function Research Price Cost/kg meat (research) Production Target Cost/kg meat (target) Source

-FGF-2 (bFGF) Proliferation, maintain stemness ~$50,000/g $1-10/g CEN 2023
+FGF-2 (bFGF) Proliferation, maintain stemness ~$50,000/g ~$50/kg $1-10/g ~$0.001-0.01/kg CEN 2023

-IGF-1 Proliferation, differentiation ~$10,000/g $1-10/g Market data
+IGF-1 Proliferation, differentiation ~$10,000/g ~$10/kg $1-10/g ~$0.001-0.01/kg Market data

-TGF-β Differentiation, ECM production ~$1,000,000/g $10-100/g GFI 2021
+TGF-β Differentiation, ECM production ~$1,000,000/g ~$1,000/kg $10-100/g ~$0.01-0.10/kg GFI 2021

-EGF Proliferation ~$5,000/g $1-10/g Market data
+EGF Proliferation ~$5,000/g ~$5/kg $1-10/g ~$0.001-0.01/kg Market data

 Why Are They So Expensive?